acorn-io/docs/docs/40-databases/05-mariadb.md

 @{services.<service-name>.<property>}
 ```

-The secrets propery is a list of secret names.
-The secret can be referenced by the secret name and key.
+The `secrets` property of a service is a list of secret names that can be referenced by a consuming container.